Smash Championship

 The Smash Championship was a professional wrestling championship, owned and promoted by the Japanese Smash promotion.
 Championship reigns were determined by professional wrestling matches, in which competitors were involved in scripted rivalries.
 These narratives created feuds between the various competitors, which cast them as villains and heroes.

+The title was retired with the promotion in 2012, with the WNC Championship serving as a spiritual successor between then and 2018.
+In 2024, Jiro Kuroshio revived the title in his "Kuroshio Tokyo Japan Produce" independent cards.

 Tournament

 The tournament to crown the inaugural champion was held over five months and five events.
 The first round was held over two events, Smash.18 and Smash.19 on June 9 and July 15, 2011, the second round at Smash.20 on August 11, the semifinals at Smash.21 on September 8, and the finals at Smash.22 on October 28, 2011.